theheking/intro-to-r/content/6_datavisualisation.md

   cannot compute exact p-value with ties
   ```

 This occurs because the Wilcoxon rank-sum test (also called the Mann–Whitney U test) attempts to compute an exact p-value by default.
 However, this method assumes that all values are unique.
-When your data contain tied values—as is the case here with repeated measurements like 4.62 and 4.63—the exact method is no longer valid.
+When your data contains tied values—as is the case here with repeated measurements like 4.62 and 4.63—the exact method is no longer valid.
 In such cases, the test automatically switches to an approximate method (based on a normal approximation) and raises this warning.